karasube/Shrinku-web/README.md

 # shrinku-web

-A very basic Shrinku microservice using express.
+A very basic Shrinku microservice using express and [shrinku-adapter-rethinkdb](https://github.com/karasube/shrinku-adapter-rethinkdb).